azavea/geowave-geomesa-comparative-analysis/docs/report.md

 > Disclaimer
 >
-> These are simple a few ways of looking at the data that we found useful,
+> These are simply a few ways of looking at the data that we found useful,
 > after looking at the data in many different ways.
 We don't claim that these
 > results are definitive, or that they tell the whole story.
 One reason for
 > putting a repeatable process for others to perform these tests and analyze